 Part of £11 million eco-cabin development

-Plans to build eco cabins and 16.5 kilometres of new trails at Glentress have been approved by planners today.
+Plans to build eco cabins and 16.5 kilometres of new trails at Glentress have been approved by planners back in March this year.

 £11.3 million investment by Forest Enterprise Scotland and Forest Holidays to increase tourism in the area.